 To the extent required for "incentive stock option" status under Section 422(b)(7) of the Code (taking into account applicable Internal Revenue Service regulations and pronouncements), the Plan shall be deemed to provide that the aggregate Fair Market Value (determined as of the time of grant) of the stock with respect to which Incentive Stock Options are exercisable for the first time by the optionee during any calendar year under the Plan and/or any other stock option plan of the Company or any Subsidiary or parent corporation (within the meaning of Section 424 of the Code) after 1986 shall not exceed \$100,000.
 If the aggregate Fair Market Value exceeds \$100,000, then those options in excess of \$100,000 will not be treated as ISOs.
 Those shares not treated as ISOs will be taxed at ordinary income rates on exercise.
-If Section 422 is hereafter amended to delete the requirement now in Section 422(b) (7) that the plan text expressly provide for the \$100,000 limitation set forth in Section 422(b)(7), then this paragraph of Section 5(j) shall no longer be operative.
+If Section 422 is hereafter amended to delete the requirement now in Section 422(b)(7) that the plan text expressly provide for the \$100,000 limitation set forth in Section 422(b)(7), then this paragraph of Section 5(j) shall no longer be operative.

 - (k) Buyout Provisions.
-The Committee may at any time offer to buyout for a payment in cash any Option previously granted, based on such terms and conditions as the Committee shall establish and communicate to the optionee at the time that such offer is made. - (l) 10% Stockholders.
+The Committee may at any time offer to buyout for a payment in cash, Stock or Restricted Stock any Option previously granted, based on such terms and conditions as the Committee shall establish and communicate to the optionee at the time that such offer is made. - (l) Settlement Provisions.
+If the option agreement so provides at grant or is amended after grant and prior to exercise to so provide (with the optionee's consent), the Committee may require that all or part of the shares to be issued with respect to the spread value of an exercised Option take the form of Restricted Stock, which shall be valued on the date of exercise on the basis of the Fair Market Value (as determined by the Committee) of such Restricted Stock determined without regard to the forfeiture restrictions involved. - (m) 10% Stockholders.
 No Incentive Stock Option may be granted under this Plan to any employee who, at the time the Incentive Stock Option is granted, owns, or is considered as owning, within the meaning of Section 422 of the Internal Revenue Code, shares possessing more than ten percent (10%) of the total combined voting power or value of all classes of stock of the Company, a Subsidiary or a parent corporation (within the meaning of Section 424 of the Code) unless the option price under such Option is at one hundred ten percent (110%) of the Fair Market Value of a share of Stock on the date such Option is granted and the duration of such Option is no more than five (5) years.